-All you need to know about our 200-hour triyoga teacher training diploma.
+All you need to know about our triyoga teacher training diploma.

 faqs / teacher training

-The course lasts 24 months and contains at least 390 contact hours.
+The course lasts 24 months and comprises over 350 hours of tuition and practice.
 There are 16 weekend modules.
 The first 14 modules take place over 18 months.
 This is followed by 6 months mentoring and professional supervision and an additional 2 weekend modules.
-For TT21 the course will run from June 2017 – June 2019.
-A schedule of modules for the upcoming training can be downloaded once an enquiry has been submitted.
+For TT23 the course will run from June 2018 – May 2020.
+A schedule of modules for the upcoming training can be downloaded from the main TT diploma page.

 We commence two training intakes per year, in June and in November.